 Siem Reap river, crossing from the Old Market to a new ‘art’ center, ie souvenir shops.

-The best way to travel to Angkor’s Archeological Park
+Best way to get to Angkor Archeological Park

 An average street in Siem Reap offering a number of mid range hotels, 5-10 minutes walk north to Old Market and Pub Street, or $1 tuk-tuk ride.